code4lib/code-of-conduct/code_of_conduct.md

 (including sexual) is not appropriate for any event venue, including talks, or any community channel such as the chatroom or mailing list.

-Harassment is understood as any behavior that demeans another person or group, or produces an unsafe environment.
+Harassment is understood as any behavior that threatens or demeans another person or group, or produces an unsafe environment.
 It includes offensive verbal comments or non-verbal expressions related to gender, gender identity, gender expression, sexual orientation, disability, physical appearance, body size, race, age, religious or political beliefs; sexual or discriminatory images in public spaces (including online); deliberate